Liam Lynch Film This web page gives details of those involved in making the film and behind the scenes information.

 Pearse O Donoghue is Tom Barry.
 Tom Barry was Officer Commanding the 3rd West Cork Flying Column.
 By February 1923, Barry increasingly argued with Liam Lynch, the Republican commander in chief, that the war should be brought to an end, as there was no hope of victory.
 Pearse is from Cork, and is a professional actor and musician.
 His recent productions include the musical All Shook Up, and a new play entitled The Pink Water.

 Jordan McGuinness plays the role of Todd Andrews.
 Todd Andrews was only 21 at the time that Lynch asked him to be his Adjutant, and he accompanied him on this final journey.
-His Memoir “Dublin Made Me” gives a great account of this exceptional time.
+His Memoir “Dublin Made Me” gives a great account of that exceptional period of our history.
 Jordan is from Mayo, and a professional actor.
 He trained at the Gaiety School of Acting.
 He has previously been onscreen in the RTE documentary Crimes and Confessions and a part in the feature film, The Winter Lake.
+Todd Andrews was captured at a remote farmhouse between Modeligo and Ballinamult in the days following the shooting of Lynch.

 Here is a short clip where Gerard Shannon talks about Todd Andrews who accompanied Liam Lynch on his journey south in the last weeks leading up to when Lynch was shot on the 10th of April 1923.